SymfonyCasts/symfony7/sfcasts/many-to-many-join.md

 nice!

 In `StarshipRepository`, add a left join.
-But we're not going to think about the join table or database.
+But we're not going to think about the join table or the database.
 Nope, focus only on the *relationships* in Doctrine.
 So we're joining across `s`, which is our starship, and `droids`, the property that has the ManyToMany relationship to `Droid`.
 Finally, we alias those droids as `droid`.